AlaskaAirlines/WC-Generator/docs/gettingStarted.md

 All your HTML will go into the `html` [tagged template literal](https://lit-html.polymer-project.org/guide/concepts#tagged-template-literals).
 This is not JSX, this is real HTML.
 It is important to remember that your component will be in the shadow DOM of its parent custom element.
 There is no need for a wrapping `div` like you find in other frameworks.

 It is highly recommended that you review the [lit-HTML](https://lit-html.polymer-project.org/guide/writing-templates) docs to get familiar with this library.
-Specifically it is recommended to get yourself familiar with the [built in directives](https://lit-html.polymer-project.org/guide/template-reference#built-in-directives) to support many common use cases.
+Specifically, it is recommended to get yourself familiar with the [built in directives](https://lit-html.polymer-project.org/guide/template-reference#built-in-directives) to support many common use cases.
 A few directives that we make good use of include

 1. [classMap](https://lit-html.polymer-project.org/guide/template-reference#classmap)
 1. [ifDefined](https://lit-html.polymer-project.org/guide/template-reference#ifdefined)